Search DrGAKMAN Blogger

 Sega Saturn was a mistake in a long line of Sega hardware mistakes.
 Confidence was weakened in the Sega brand way before the Saturn launched, namely in Sega USA & Sega Japan fighting for control of company power and releasing marketshare splitting add-ons (Sega CD, 32X, plus other hardware planned) for the Genesis which hurt/confused customers.
 There was arrogance in thinking their fans would keep buying these things to keep up.
 Sega had many other problems with Saturn too, they saw the threat of Sony's PS1 too late and changed Saturn specs (which increased development costs/difficulty), upped the price and surprise launched it to try to beat Sony to market.
 All of which scared publisher and customer support to PS1 as they didn't trust Sega hardware anymore.

 PlayStation 3 was over-priced and over-designed due mainly to Sony's arrogance in thinking they could do no wrong.
 They thought PSP would just come out with all of it's console-quality power, destroy Nintendo's portable market and call it a day.
-That was actually Sony's first dent in their PlayStation brand armor 'cos it showed their faults...they didn't study that Nintendo downed all the competition in portable games or how they did so (cheaper, battery efficient, durable hardware with fun, gaming-focused, portable-exclusive games) and instead came out with more expensive, low battery, flimsy hardware that looked pretty with the same games already available on home consoles and multi-media functions (done better with competing products).
+That was actually Sony's first dent in their PlayStation brand armor 'cos it showed their faults...they didn't study that Nintendo downed all the competition in portable games or how they did so (cheaper, battery efficient, durable hardware with fun, gaming-focused, portable-exclusive games) and instead came out with more expensive, low battery, flimsy hardware that looked pretty with the same kind of games already available on home consoles and multi-media functions (done better with competing products).
 Sans the Monster Hunter craze and people mainly getting them to hack them to play ROM's, PSP was an over-designed mistake.
 They didn't know how to compete with Nintendo so they quit...but it's also difficult to juggle support between the portable and home console markets...Sony was spread too thin so they bowed out of portables and stuck to home consoles.
 Had to explain how PSP was the dent in the armor (even though it sold well) before continuing with PS3 being cursed.
 Sony actually had competition this time (which for PS1 & PS2 was not much of a thing) yet they ignored Wii & XBOX 360 going on record saying customers would rather get a second job to afford a PS3 'cos it was so great. $599 US Dollars will never be lived down!
 The Cell processor in PS3 was way more powerful than their competition...on paper...but it being so bloated made it difficult to develop for (a common theme in the 3RD Console Curse).
 PS3 eventually did okay, but coming off the PS2 it lost Sony a lot of money, mindshare & marketshare...it was the first PlayStation console not to sell 100M.

 XBOX ONE coming off of XBOX 360 should've done better, but instead it showed Microsoft's true colors with their lil' XBOX project.
 It starts well before it came out, though...it starts with the Kinect.
 Their brand was built on the backs of the hardcore dudebros...but then the brand turned on them with the Kinect unveiling so that Microsoft could chase the motion control casual Wii whales (money) making their fans feel abandoned.
 They continued by making the next-gen Kinect packed in with each XBOX ONE...not just packed in, but always on and required.
 Other things were required too: DRM throughout, always online and each piece of software being tied to the hardware with no borrowing or re-selling of said software.
 They had to go back on these plans when the backlash against them was so bad, they were mocked by everyone.
 Even the (dumb) name was mocked too: XBONE!
 Kinect was the dent in the armor and their plans for it and the platform as a whole caused a lot of XBOTS to jump ship.
 They were chasing whales & buzzwords with things like Kinect and later, Game Pass.
 The unveiling was so cringeworthy with the SPORTSPORTSPORTS & TVTVTV shoved down everyone's throats that the only people who cheered for it were the "gamers" in the back row who were paid to cheer.
 As XBOX continues to fall apart as a brand Microsoft's plan is to buy a bunch of publishers to try to fix all their problems, sell the broken Game Pass model as "the Netflix of gaming" and pay shills to hype up what they don't have.
 Most people see right through all that and even knew this is where they were headed with gaming all along.